 Jarrett then went on to play five seasons in the OHL, splitting time with the Mississauga IceDogs and Owen Sound Attack.

 He also served as captain of the Owen Sound Attack from 2002-2005.

-Jarrett was selected by the Nashville Predators in the 5th round during the 2002 NHL Entry Draft.
+In 2002, Jarrett was also selected by the Nashville Predators in the 5th round during the 2002 NHL Entry Draft.

 NATHAN O’NABIGON (1999-2000)